Best places to elope in colorado

 Summit County

 Summit County is hands down one of the best places to elope in Colorado!
 There are so many epic spots packed into one area, which means you can hit multiple stunning locations in a single day.
-Imagine starting your morning with a first look on a ridgeline, saying your vows with lake views, and then chasing the sunset on a mountain pass—all without spending hours driving.
+Imagine starting your morning with a first look on a ridge line, saying your vows with lake views, and then chasing the sunset on a mountain pass—all without spending hours driving.
 Plus, with Breckenridge, Frisco, and Dillon right there, you’ve got plenty of cute mountain towns for a post-elopement celebration or a cozy place to crash after your adventure.

 There are various micro wedding venues around Dillon Reservoir such as Sapphire Point and Windy Point Campground.
 However, we know some secret spots just for elopements!
 On top of the incredible variety in the area, Summit county is only 1.5 hours from Denver, making it one of the most accessible mountainous areas.